ntobar/image-service-project/README.md

 ## License

-[License Type] - See LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 Nicolas Tobar